- Alexander von Humboldt Association of America

 Managing Partner at Grüneberg and Myers PLLC

-Kirsten A Grüneberg recently established the Grüneberg and Myers firm with several colleagues from her former medium-sized IP boutique, aiming to provide high-quality service while maximising efficiency and minimising internal bureaucracy and expenses.
+Kirsten A Grüneberg established the Grüneberg and Myers firm in 2017 with several colleagues from her former medium-sized IP boutique, aiming to provide high-quality service while maximising efficiency and minimising internal bureaucracy and expenses.
 With a business model differing from many traditional law firms, Grüneberg and Myers is highly adaptable to the economic requirements of corporate clients.
-Dr Grüneberg leads a team of professionals with over 70 years’ combined experience in IP law, bolstering their ability to deliver on these goals.
+Dr Grüneberg leads a team of professionals with over 100 years’ combined experience in IP law, bolstering their ability to deliver on these goals.

-Dr Grüneberg supports many of the world’s largest chemical, biotech and pharmaceutical companies in addressing their IP and business needs.
-She counsels clients in freedom-to-operate opinions, prosecution, portfolio management and post-grant proceedings, including inter partes reviews and re-examination.
+Dr Grüneberg supports many of the world’s largest chemical, biotech and pharmaceutical companies, including Fortune 50 and Fortune Global 200 companies, in addressing their IP and business needs.
+She counsels clients in freedom-to-operate opinions, prosecution, world-wide portfolio management and post-grant proceedings, including inter partes reviews and re-examination.
 Dr Grüneberg also has significant experience with IP issues in mergers and acquisitions in the United States, Europe and Asia.
 Dr Grüneberg has successfully defended high-value pharmaceutical patents in post-grant proceedings, helping to secure business deals worth several hundred million dollars.
 She is also active on the post-grant petitioner side.

 Dr Grüneberg regularly visits clients in Europe and Asia, updating them about the latest developments in US patent law and working closely with them on selected high-profile projects.
 With experience as head of the European practice at her former firm, Dr Grüneberg possesses an acute ability to address US patent matters for European practitioners.